smartb-energy/vendored_pip_modules/README.md

-# scaffolding-pip
+# About This Repository
-This package provides a set of override Plan callbacks that simplify the process of packaging a Python/Pip module as a Habitat Library Package.
-The rest of this `README` details how to depend on this Scaffolding package in your `plan.sh`.
+Most of the subdirectories in this repository contain Habitat Plans for re-packaging, or "vendoring", specific versions of Python modules.
+These Plans will be automatically built by Habitat Builder as specified in `.bldr.toml`.
+Depending on one of these packages, for example, `pip/Cython/0.29.6`, will inject a Habitat-flavored version of the package in the depending package's `PYTHONPATH` variable at both buildtime and runtime. `pip` and similar tools will detect this and skip expensive/slow install steps because the vendored module is alredy present.

+This repository also contains a Habitat Scaffolding package, `scaffolding-pip`, that is auto-built by Habitat Builder and can be used as a dependency for Plans that vendor Pip modules by specifying `smartb/scaffolding-pip` as the Plan's `pkg_scaffolding`.

 ## Maintainers
 * smartB Engineering: <dev@smartb.eu>
 * Blake Irvin: <blakeirvin@me.com>

-## Type of Package
+## Type of Packages
-Scaffolding
+Library

 ## Usage
-Here's how a plan depending on `smartb/scaffolding-pip` might look:
+Here's how a plan depending on these vendored modules might look:
 ```
-# Always at least set 'pkg_origin', 'pkg_name' and 'pkg_version':
-pkg_origin=pip
-pkg_name=<name>
-pkg_version="<version>"
-pkg_maintainer="smartB Engineering <dev@smartb.eu>"
-pkg_scaffolding="smartb/scaffolding-pip"

-# Setting 'scaffolding_python_pkg' is required if you need a specific version of
-# Python for your module.
-See https://bldr.habitat.sh/#/pkgs/core/python for
-# available Python packages.
-scaffolding_python_pkg="core/python36"
+pkg_deps=(
+  "pip/Cython"
+)
 ```